ナミビア

 • Namibia - Windhoek

 • Free time Spend the remaining time relaxing at your own pace.
-Tonight's dinner can be enjoyed at the hotel, or the guide can recommend and take you to a local restaurant in town.
+Tonight's dinner can be enjoyed at the hotel, or the guide can recommend and take you to a good restaurant in town.

 Meals B/F:× LUN:× DIN:×